hughespham2002/web-sprint-challenge-adding-data-persistence/README.md

 2. Why do tables need a Primary Key?

-Primary keys are used to uniquely every part of information inputted into the table
+Primary keys are used to uniquely identify every part of information inputted into the table

 3. What is the name given to a table column that references the Primary Key on another table?